The 5 Stages of Digital Marketing Maturity [with Self-Assessment & Matrix Template]

 By the end of this stage, marketing data will be collated into a single ‘source of truth’ and help drive some decisions; dashboards will be used to communicate with other functions and senior stakeholders, and different attribution models will consider value at multiple touchpoints.

-By this point, the business will have a meaningful marketing presence in its marked, and be ready to join up the dots and make Digital Marketing a core feature of its growth plan.
+By this point, the business will have a meaningful marketing presence in its market.
+Its in a place to join up the dots and make Digital Marketing a core feature of its growth plan.
 External support is typically sought for strategy and delivery to make this happen.

 4. Leading

 At Stage 4 (Leading), Digital Marketing is finally integrated with the business revenue and ‘big picture’ commercial modelling.
-A strategic, longer-term view of value is taken by the organisation – with performance management and forecasting data guiding future decision-making.
+The organisation takes a strategic, longer-term view of value – with performance management and forecasting data guiding future decision-making.

 Processes are fully owned and documented, and a more mature dedicated team is in place, utilising external support.

-Multiple marketing channels are utilised in a sophisticated, scalable way, part of a single strategy working to KPIs aligned across all activity.
+The business utilises multiple marketing channels in a sophisticated, scalable way, part of a single strategy working to KPIs aligned across all activity.
 Digital Marketing’s remit now extends to the entire customer lifecycle beyond acquisition – with loyalty, retention and lifetime value becoming priorities.
 Regular adjustments are made using a range of internal and external insights.

 5. Optimal

 Finally, Stage 5 (Optimal) represents true Digital Marketing excellence across key features of the business’ operations.
-It’s firmly the realm of large enterprise, requiring significant investment and investment into technology, people and business infrastructure.
+It’s firmly the realm of large enterprise, requiring significant investment into technology, people and business infrastructure.

-At this point, the business has firmly established itself as a market leader in terms of Digital Marketing – it is treated as a touchstone by competitors in its industry, and sets the bar for quality across the entire piece.
+At this point, the business has firmly established itself as a market leader in terms of Digital Marketing – it’s viewed as a touchstone by competitors in its industry, and sets the bar for quality across the sector.

 Free Template: Digital Marketing Maturity Matrix